 Well, let’s address that one first.

-What blew me away the most was that Eleven40 features one of the best “footer opt-ins” that I’ve ever seen!
+What blew me away the most was that Eleven40 features one of the best “footer opt-ins” that I’ve seen

 Seriously, it’s amazing, and even custom designed blogs could benefit from including something similar, yet this theme comes with it standard.